constantinadrian/gm_v2_unit_test/README.md

         12. Footer section

-            - Where the users can find newsletter subscription form
+            - Where the users can find the newsletter subscription form

-            - Where the users can find informativ links
+            - Where the users can find informative links

             - Where the users can find links to the business social media pages